project-alvarium/RustAuthorConsole/README.md

 The simulator will generate new subscribers and automatically communicate the subscription link to the Author Console.
 Once the author console sees this request, it will process it, and return a keyload link.
-The Subscriber should be able to see this new keyload message appear if they use a `get_next_msgs()` command (conducted authomatically in the `await_keyload()` function of the simulator's Subscriber class.
+The Subscriber should be able to see this new keyload message appear if they use a `get_next_msgs()` command (conducted authomatically in the `await_keyload()` function of the simulator's Subscriber class).

 Sensor readings and annotations can then be sent as signed_packets over the tangle within the channel.
 The author will detect these new messages and store the annotations and readings accordingly.

 ### Data Types